duongnghiephuy/Simple_ESP32_Sensor_GoogleCloud/README.md

 6. Include `influxdb-client` in `requirements.txt`

 There are many ways to conduct steps 4,5,6.
 The easiest way is to use Console UI.
+Finally, open InfluxDB, choose your bucket, value field and push `SUBMIT` to see the visualization.